circleci/circleci-docs/jekyll/_docs/android.md

 ```
 dependencies:
   pre:
-    - echo y | android update sdk --no-ui --all --filter "tools"
     - echo y | android update sdk --no-ui --all --filter "package-name"
 ```

 **Note:**
 Only install one package at a time, as `echo y` will only work for one license.
-If you don't do it this way, android will give you an error message but won't fail and your build continues.
+If you don't do it this way, Android will give you an error message but won't fail and your build continues.
 This is undesirable since it makes debugging very difficult.

 We also preinstall the Android NDK; it can be found at `$ANDROID_NDK`.